gavi/elevation-data/README.md

 **Note:** This downloads ~65,341 `.hgt.gz` files organized in latitude folders.
 After extraction, the data requires ~1.6TB of storage.

-### 2. Python Environment

-The script requires Python 3 with standard libraries only (no external dependencies).

 ## Usage